argoproj/argo-cd/.github/ISSUE_TEMPLATE/bug_report.md

 Fork https://github.com/argoproj/argocd-example-apps and add an example that exhibits the bug.

-YOU'RE ISSUE IS MUCH MORE LIKELY TO GET LOOKED AT SOONER IF YOU DO THIS
+THIS IS THE BIGGEST THING YOU CAN DO TO GET YOUR ISSUE LOOKED AT QUICKLY

 **Expected behavior**